nellore/runs/README.md

 # Runs of Rail-RNA on large RNA-seq datasets

 ## GTEx
-See the `gtex/` subdirectory of this repo for information on reproducing our GTEx results on Amazon Elastic MapReduce as well as figures from the Rail-dbGaP paper.
+See the [`gtex/`](gtex/) for how to rerun our GTEx alignment jobs on Amazon Elastic MapReduce and how to reproduce figures from the Rail-dbGaP paper.